Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 4. Animatronic Rocking Chair

 Ready to have some nightmares?
 If you’re scared of clowns I wouldn’t recommend this project.
-But for those of you that are looking for a thrill, you can create a clown that propels itself on a rocking chair.
+But for those of you who are looking for a thrill, you can create a clown that propels itself on a rocking chair.

 Required Parts